-Preliminary Mild to Moderate Education Specialist Credential

-Master of Arts Degree in Special Education
+Preliminary Mild to Moderate Support Needs Education Specialist Credential Master of Arts Degree in Special Education (Program Start Fall 2022 and after)

-Fall Semester 2019

 Welcome

 On behalf of our entire team, we welcome and congratulate you on your admission to the Mild to Moderate (MM) Support Needs Program in the Department of Special Education at San Francisco State University (SFSU).
 We are delighted that you have joined our community of past and present special education candidates and look forward to your participation in the program.
 It is our aim to foster an inclusive and welcoming environment for you to thrive academically, professionally and personally as you pursue your advanced studies and chosen career.